 The best way to approach re-entry is to expect that there will be differences.
 People, home or abroad, will have changed with time.
 Part of the re-entry process will include finding a new lifestyle to combine the best of your old lifestyle and your new lifestyle.

-Do not hesitate to reach out to your academic advisor, the Office of Study Abroad, Counseling Services, or other sources of support should you need to.
+Do not hesitate to reach out to your academic advisor, the Office of Global Education, Counseling Services, or other sources of support should you need to.
 We understand that readjustment is a process.
 Those of us who have studied abroad previously have been through this adjustment period and are happy to speak with you about your transition.

 Visit the Ways to Get Involved page to view other strategies for transitioning to your home culture and HPU and for remaining engaged in your host culture.